What Are People Saying About GumBusters....?

 The gum blaster is a single-purpose machine, meaning it can’t be converted to wash gutters, dirty vehicles or other large surfaces.
 BID looked at other options, including purchasing a power washer that blasts the entire sidewalk, but those machines don’t have the same effect on gum stains.
 Power washers also need a significant water supply and can damage businesses by spraying under doorways, Walsworth said.

-Rod Barker, owner of the historic Strater Hotel on Main Avenue, said he’s glad the BID is doing something about the hundreds of gum stains on city sidewalks.
+Rod Barker, the owner of the historic Strater Hotel on Main Avenue, said he’s glad the BID is doing something about the hundreds of gum stains on city sidewalks.
 But the BID was created to promote downtown commerce, not clean city sidewalks, so he hopes the city of Durango can eventually take control of blasting gum off the sidewalks.

 “It has been a problem for years,” Barker said.
 “There are certainly some areas where it’s pretty prolific.”

-Melissa Daigle, kitchen manager at Fuzziwig’s Candy Factory on Main Avenue, hadn’t heard of the gum blaster, but she said it’s a good thing: There’s way too much gum on the sidewalks.
+Melissa Daigle, the kitchen manager at Fuzziwig’s Candy Factory on Main Avenue, hadn’t heard of the gum blaster, but she said it’s a good thing: There’s way too much gum on the sidewalks.

 “I’ve definitely stepped in fresh gum,” she said.
 “People don’t really seem to care that there are trash cans.
 I would hate to think people would come out of here with their gum and spit it out.”